zeke-y/ezyOSRS/README.md

 WIP features:
 - offset inputs by small margin to "humanize" actions and prevent chance of ban
 - yew chop n bank
+- POSSIBLY use machine learning or may just match templates